 Booking office staff are hand picked for their local knowledge and are able to provide valuable assistance in itinerary and tour planning around the Kimberley.

-We operate the largest fleet of Cessna 206, 207 and 210 aircraft in the West Kimberley, which are an ideal aircraft for the Kimberley conditions.
-These are usually fitted with 5 passenger seats and have a high wing design, which creates greater stability and allows optimum viewing.
-This type of aircraft can also cover great distances very quickly, making them ideal for charters and tours into even the most remote and often inaccessible Kimberley regions.
+We operate the largest fleet of GA8 Airvan, Cessna 206, 207 and 210 aircraft in the West Kimberley, which are an ideal aircraft for the Kimberley conditions.
+These are usually fitted with 5 passenger seats and have a high wing design, which creates greater stability and allows for optimum viewing.
+These types of aircraft can also cover great distances very quickly, making them ideal for charters and tours into even the most remote and often inaccessible Kimberley regions.

 Each passenger has a window seat and a personal headset to listen to the pilot’s commentary.
 Pilots circle landmarks of interest, so that passengers maximise photo opportunities.